rosebox/rosebox/README.md

 # Rosebox

-RoseBox is a typescript library for styling React components using functions.
+Rosebox is a typescript library for styling React components using functions.
 It provides a more structured and type-safe styling paradigm than CSS.

-It uses and encourages the use of inline-styling to avoid style mutation (CSS overrides) and provides its own types that map to CSS's types.
-The developer experience lays at the core of the library and that's why we provide an interactive smart type signatures in the [API reference](https://www.rosebox.dev/api-reference/)
+## Features

+- Support for autocompletion.
+- Type-safety.
+- Models CSS in a familiar FP paradigm.
+- Interactive [type signatures](https://www.rosebox.dev/api-reference) where users can inspect types by clicking or hovering over them .

 ## Docs